reactivapp/reactivapp-clipkit-lab/README.md

 ### Step 3: Build (auto-register)

 No manual router edits are needed.
 The build script auto-discovers clips in `Submissions/` and generates the registry.
+It compiles submissions through `GeneratedSubmissions.swift`, so target-membership checkbox state on team files is not a blocker.

 ### Step 4: Test It